 Here we are in summer.
-At this time of year, runners are reaping the rewards of being able to run without bulky layering and enjoy scenic views of favourite trails.
-Every season has its challenges though and in summer, sun damage is a big one.
+At this time of year, runners are reaping the rewards of being able to run without bulky layering while enjoying scenic views of favourite trails.
+But every season has its challenges, and in summer, sun damage is a big one.
 Since runners spend so much time outside, finding the sun protection that works best is key.

-Not only does sun damage speed up the aging process, but, as we all know, it causes cancerous cells on skin.
+Not only does sun damage speed up the aging process, but, as we all know, it can cause skin cancer, of which there are various types, some more serious than others.
 “One in six gets basal cell.
-It tends to occur on the face,” says Dr. Curtis.
+It tends to occur on the face,” says Dr. Anne Curtis of Toronto’s Dermatology on Bloor.
 She says that while most people assume wrinkles just come with age, they actually are signs of damage from the sun.
 “Sunscreen is the best anti-aging cream there is,” she says.

 Shopping for a product

 When shopping for a product, another thing to consider is whether or not it’s been approved by the Canadian Dermatology Association.
-Not all sun protection products are created equal and that’s why the association has gone through those sold in Canada as part of their Sun Protection Program and listed which ones they approve of.
+Not all sun protection products are created equal and that’s why the association has gone through those sold in Canada as part of their Sun Protection Program and listed which ones they have approved.
 When shopping, look for their logo on the bottle.

 After that, it’s about feel.
 Runners want to like the product.
 If the user doesn’t like it, they won’t want to use it.
 When staring at bottles on the shelf though, it’s hard to know which one feels and smells the best and which one won’t run with sweat or sting the eyes.
 We put six common of the most popular products on the shelves through testing on the run.
 Below are our observations.